US Banking for Brazilian LLC Owners: BRL-USD Strategy (2026)

 How to Report Mercury and Wise Accounts

-When the CBE is required, each foreign financial account is reported individually:
+When CBE filing is required, each foreign account is reported individually:

-• Mercury: Report as a deposit account at a US financial institution.
-Include the account balance as of December 31.
+- Mercury: Deposit account at a US financial institution.
+Report the balance as of December 31.

-• Wise (USD balance): Report as an account at a foreign payment institution.
-Wise's legal entity and jurisdiction (UK-based Wise Payments Limited, or US-based Wise US Inc. depending on the account type) determine the reporting details.
+- Wise (USD balance): Account at a foreign payment institution.
+The reporting entity is either Wise Payments Limited (UK) or Wise US Inc., depending on your account type.

 CRS and FATCA Data Exchange

-• Mercury reports Brazilian account holders' information to the IRS, which exchanges it with the Receita Federal do Brasil (RFB) under the FATCA intergovernmental agreement
+- Mercury reports Brazilian account holders to the IRS, which shares data with the Receita Federal under the FATCA agreement

-• Wise reports under CRS to the jurisdictions where it holds licenses, which exchange with Brazil
+- Wise reports under CRS to jurisdictions where it holds licenses, which exchange with Brazil

-• The RFB receives data on account balances, interest earned, and gross proceeds
+- The Receita Federal receives account balances, interest earned, and gross proceeds

 Get structural patterns other founders miss